-According to BroadbandSearch, US households often pay more for internet than those in many other countries.
+U.S. households often pay more for internet than those in many other countries.
 This makes it even more important for Americans to learn how to maximize their existing internet connection without taking on unnecessary costs.
-But no matter who you are or where you live, you are probably concerned about the cost of your internet plan.
+But no matter who you are or where you live, you are likely looking to get the most bandwidth for your buck.

 Key Takeaways

-• Many free tips can improve speed before you consider upgrades.
+- Many free tips can improve speed before you consider costly equipment upgrades or paying for a higher-tier internet plan.

 How Do You Check Your Current Internet Speed?

-If your internet is slower than your provider stated it would be, then it's worth testing your own speed.
-Providers quote "up to" speeds, but real use varies throughout the day….especially during peak usage periods or where data limits are active.
+If your internet is slower than your provider stated it would be, it's worth testing your own speed.
+Providers quote "up to" speeds, but real use varies throughout the day, especially during peak usage periods or where data caps are active.

 Easy Fixes to Boost Internet Speed